Dental Implants Treatment in Chevy Chase and Bethesda, Maryland

 Building Better Smiles

-In addition, he is a sustaining member of The American Academy of Cosmetic Dentistry (AACD), the first step towards accreditation with the AACD.
+In addition, Dr. Cobb is a sustaining member of The American Academy of Cosmetic Dentistry (AACD), the first step towards accreditation with the AACD.
 What says the most about him are his patient’s testimonials and the results he has been able to achieve with them.
 Dr. Cobb received the award for Washington D.C.’s top dentists by Washingtonian magazine.

 Post-Op Care for Your Dental Implants

-They are often more successful than other dental treatments and can last for decades if taken care of properly.
+Fortunately, they are often more successful than other dental treatments and can last for decades if taken care of properly.
 Here are some tips on how to take care of your dental implants.

 - Drink plenty of water throughout the day to prevent dry mouth, which contributes to dry gums and gum disease.